charlie-foxtrot/RTLSDR-Airband/README.md

  * sudo apt-get install libmp3lame-dev libvorbis-dev libshout-dev libconfig++-dev
  * sudo rpi-update && sudo reboot
  * cd into the project folder (where makefile is located)
- * if you are building for RPi V1: PLATFORM=rpiv1 make
+ * building for RPi V1: PLATFORM=rpiv1 make
- * if you are building for RPi V2: PLATFORM=rpiv2 make
+ * building for RPi V2: PLATFORM=rpiv2 make
+ * building for other ARMv7-based platforms (eg. Cubieboard): PLATFORM=armv7-generic make
  * install the program and configuration file: make install
- * check if device node /dev/vcio with major=100, minor=0 exists: ls -l /dev/vcio
+ * on RPi: check if device node /dev/vcio with major=100, minor=0 exists: ls -l /dev/vcio

 	crw-rw---T 1 root video 100, 0 Jan  1  1970 /dev/vcio

- * If you get "No such file or directory", then create it: sudo mknod /dev/vcio c 100 0
+ * If you get "No such file or directory", then create it: sudo mknod /dev/vcio c 100 0 Skip this step on other ARMv7-based platforms.
  * Edit configuration file - see chapter "Configuring".
  * You need to run the program with root privileges (eg. sudo /usr/local/bin/rtl_airband)
  * If you wish to start the program automatically at boot, you can use example startup